-The Church does not have any finance lease agreements as of March 31, 2023.
+The Church does not have any finance lease agreements as of March 31, 2024 and 2023.

 Operating lease cost and sub-lease income is recognized on a straight-line basis over the lease term.
 Finance lease cost is recognized as a combination of the amortization expense for the ROU assets and interest expense for the outstanding lease liabilities, and results in a front-loaded expense pattern over the lease term.
-The components of lease expense are as follows for the year ended March 31, 2023:
+The components of lease expense are as follows for the years ended March 31:

-Operating lease cost \$ 2,508

-Short-term and variable lease cost 1,986

-Total lease cost \$ 4,494

-Other lease information:

-Weighted-average remaining lease term - operating leases 2.00

-Weighted-average discount rate - operating leases 2.55%
+2024 2023 Operating lease cost Short-term and variable lease cost Total lease cost \$ \$ 2,508 162 2,670 \$ \$ 2,508 1,986 4,494 Other lease information: Weighted-average remaining lease term - operating leases Weighted-average discount rate - operating leases 1 Year 2.55% 2 Years 2.55%